-Please find below details of forthcoming conferences that may be of interest to you.
+Please find below details of forthcoming conferences and masterclasses that may be of interest to you.

 20% discount code available hcuk20bsoa